 Once you become more experienced, your drawing supplies won't be complete without the paper of your choice.

 Beginner artists can use photocopy paper because it sustains continuous erasing without damaging the surface.
 It's a good thing that photocopy paper is not expensive.

-I bought 5 different types so I could experiment with them to find the best one that suits my particular style.
+I bought 5 different types of small sketch pads so I could experiment with them to find the best one that suits my particular style.

 You decide which paper you like to include with your drawing supplies, simply by practicing and experimenting.